MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pointofservicedriverinterface/ns-pointofservicedriverinterface-_posprofiletype.md

-The buffer of profile <i>PosStringType</i> strings follows this structure in memory.
+The buffer of profile *PosStringType* strings follows this structure in memory.